cgarnier/angular-sprang/README.md

 angular-sprang
 ==============
-This module provide a configuration to the [Sprang project](https://github.com/cgarnier/Sprang) Sprang angular module including config provider for sprang.
+This module provide a configuration to the [Sprang project](https://github.com/cgarnier/Sprang).

 Usage